sophiafsun/sound-of-music/README.md

 These radar charts give the user a way to compare the average audio feature makeup of different genres.
 The default view shows the spread of All Genres on the left, and the dropdown on the right encourages the user to choose a different genre to compare it to.
 Note that the user cannot select the same genre that is already depicted in the other radar chart, since the purpose of this visualization is to compare different genres.
 The user can mouseover the radar chart shape to see more specifically the numerical statistics of the average audio features for each genre.

+#### Radar Chart: Play Your Favorite Audio Features

+This radar chart allows the user to see the audio features in a song with a particular kind of feature, such High Instrumentalness, Low Danceability, or High Valence.
+The user can select a certain audio feature from the dropdown list and then hover over the radar to chart to hear a snippet of the song as well as see the song name and the particular values for the audio features in the song.

 ### Supplemental Links
 You can find our website here: https://sophiafsun.github.io/sound-of-music/